 A further fares issue should be the application of a unified Rail Concession scheme for Blind and Partially Sighted People.
-Currently, there are numerous smaller Local Authority schemes, all varying in scope and administrative arrangements.
-It would be fairer and more efficient if this concession becomes a truly national scheme funded as a franchise commitment.
-It should also include free travel for companions of blind people, in line with Concessionary travel on buses.
+Currently, there are a number of smaller Local Authority schemes, all varying in scope and administrative arrangements.
+It would be fairer and more efficient if this concession becomes a national scheme funded and managed by the Government, (as is the Concessionary travel scheme applying to buses).